 Separate the whole row by lifting it up delicately at an angle.
-To separate the boards, leave one board flat on the ground, apply pressure to that board to fix it, and lift the second one up in one fast motion as shown on the picture.
+To separate the planks, leave them flat on the ground and slide them apart.
+If planks do not separate easy, you can slightly lift up the planks (5°) when sliding them apart